harshwasan/NFTY-MCP/README.md

 ## Note

-This project was entirely vibe coded using AI - built organically through experimentation and iteration with AI assistance. 🎨🤖
+This is a hobby personal project I made using AI and vibe coding - built organically through experimentation and iteration with AI assistance. 🎨🤖

 ## Links